The Faculty of Engineering, Computing and Mathematics has been privileged to launch the careers of many brilliant individuals.

 The degree of Doctor of Engineering is of a higher standard than either the master's degree or the Doctor of Philosophy and may be awarded by the Faculty for independent and original work.

-If you wish to explore a research opportunity with us, please complete the ECM HDR Expression of Interest form and email to: email@example.com with the relevant supporting documentation.
+If you wish to explore a research opportunity with us, please complete the online ECM HDR Expression of Interest form.
+For further advice or information please contact us via email at email@example.com.

 The UWA Centre for Applied Statistics runs a variety of courses at regular intervals throughout the year.
 Topics include: